|Riding Level||Beginner - Expert|

 The Burton Whammy Bar is a decent priced Jib snowboard.
 The flex is incredibly soft and it is nice to see a sintered base instead of an extruded base in this mid $300 price range.
 The Whammy Bar is pretty poppy and it is one of Burton’s most catch free rail/jib snowboards.
-The rocker and spoon shape between the feet make it almost impossible to hook up on anything.
-Like all Burton Rocker boards the edge hold is lacking but this is a pretty fun flexy park board.
-You loose the edge hold but get one of the most hook free rides out there.
-Very little has changed between the 2011 and 2012 Whammy Bar except for a little fine tuning.
+The rocker and spoon shape between the feet makes it hard to catch an edge.
+Like all Burton Rocker boards, the edge hold is lacking but this is a pretty fun flexy park board.
+You lose the edge hold but get one of the most hook free rides out there.
+Very little has changed between the 2011 and 2012 Whammy Bar except for a little fine-tuning.

 Size 155 & 157